andreashappe/offensivegraphs/docs/blog/posts/2024-10-10-first-steps-and-initial-version.md

 ---
 # First Steps and Initial Version

-This started when [Juergen]() contacted [Andreas]() as he needed an automated attacker emulation for one of his defensive projects.
+This started when [Jürgen]() contacted [Andreas]() as he needed an automated attacker emulation for one of his defensive projects.
 Andreas wrote the initial version of [hackingBuddyGPT](https://hackingbuddy.ai) in March 2023 (roughly 18 months ago) and much of the codebase was written for older, less-sophisticated, LLMs.
 Juergen had experience with [LangGraph](https://www.langchain.com/langgraph), so we decided to play around with using langgraph for offensive security.

 ## Scencario and Starting Situation